 Until January 2015, Heather was a Research Fellow on Nuclear Weapons Policy at Chatham House and led research on the Nuclear Non-Proliferation Treaty and the Humanitarian Impacts of Nuclear Weapons Initiative.
-Dr. Williams completed her PhD in the Department of War Studies at King’s College London in December 2014 under the supervision of Wyn Bowen and Lawrence Freedman.
-She has a BA in International Relations and Russian Studies from Boston University, and an MA in Security Policy Studies from The George Washington University.
+Dr Williams completed her PhD in the Department of War Studies at King’s College London, and she has a BA in International Relations and Russian Studies from Boston University, and an MA in Security Policy Studies from The George Washington University.

 Her most recent publications include, 'The Unavoidable Technology: How Artificial Intelligence Can Strengthen Strategic Stability' (with Jessica Cox) in The Washington Quarterly, and 'What the Nuclear Ban Treaty Means for America's Allies' in War on the Rocks.